Russia Bars Opposition Candidates From Moscow City Ballot - UrduPoint

 Russia Bars Opposition Candidates From Moscow City Ballot

-Russian officials on Tuesday refused to register nearly 30 candidates for elections to Moscow's local parliament including prominent critics of President Vladimir Putin despite protests over the move

-Moscow, (UrduPoint / Pakistan Point News - APP - 16th Jul, 2019 ) :Russian officials on Tuesday refused to register nearly 30 candidates for elections to Moscow's local parliament including prominent critics of President Vladimir Putin despite protests over the move.
+Moscow, (UrduPoint / Pakistan Point News - 17th Jul, 2019 ) :Russian officials on Tuesday refused to register nearly 30 candidates for elections to Moscow's local parliament, including prominent critics of President Vladimir Putin despite protests over the move.

 Opposition politicians have been fighting to get on the ballot for September's elections to the Moscow city legislature as they seek to capitalise on growing public discontent over falling living standards and unchecked corruption.